 2. Up Helly Aa, Lerwick, Scotland

 Up Helly Aa is one of the best winter festivals in Europe.
-The most dazzling fire festival is held in Lerwick, the Shetland’s island of Scotland to celebrate Shetland’s Viking Heritage.
+See the most dazzling fire festival which is held in Lerwick.
 The festival involves a procession of 1000 costumed guizers and comes to an end with the burning of a Viking longship.

 3. Amsterdam Light Festival, The Netherlands